 Nestled among the rolling hills in the heart of Oklahoma, Chandler was founded after the 1891 Land Rush.
-When almost one million acres of land, formerly owned by the Sac and Fox, Iowa, Pottawatomie and Shawnee Indian tribes, was opened for homesteading on September 22, 1891, hundreds of settlers lined the borders of what was then called County A. At a signal given by the military, the pioneers rushed to stake their claims.
+When almost one million acres of land, formerly owned by the Sac and Fox, Iowa, Pottawatomie, and Shawnee Indian tribes, was opened for homesteading on September 22, 1891, hundreds of settlers lined the borders of what was then called County A. At a signal given by the military, the pioneers rushed to stake their claims.

 Bill Tilghman, one of the pioneers making the land rush in 1891 and former marshal of Dodge City, was elected sheriff of Lincoln County in 1900.
 He would later serve as United States Marshal and became known as “Two-Gun Bill.”
-Tilghman was largely responsible for wiping out organized crime in Oklahoma and hunting down Bill Doolin and his gang.
+Tilghman was primarily responsible for wiping out organized crime in Oklahoma and hunting down Bill Doolin and his gang.

-Though the area was quickly advancing into the twentieth century, it was seemingly not quite finished with its Old West heritage, as evidenced by the shooting of Chandler’s former Sheriff, Bill Tilghman.
+Though the area was quickly advancing into the 20th century, it was seemingly not quite finished with its Old West heritage, as evidenced by the shooting of Chandler’s former Sheriff, Bill Tilghman.
 Though retired, Tilghman had been persuaded by the citizens of Cromwell, Oklahoma, an Oil Boomtown about 50 miles southeast of Chandler, to become their city marshal.

 As you pass through Chandler, be sure to check out the many murals on the town’s buildings, the Lincoln Motel, which has been in continuous operation since 1939, and the lovingly restored Phillips 66 Station at 7th and Manvel on Route 66.

 While in Chandler, also make sure to visit the Route 66 Interpretive Center and Gift Shop located at the crossroads of Route 66 and Mickey Clarkson Avenue.
-Situated in the old 1930’s-era Armory Building, the interactive experience takes visitors through a visually entertaining “drive” from the 1920’s through current day on Route 66.
+Situated in the old 1930’s-era Armory Building, the interactive experience takes visitors through a visually entertaining “drive” from the 1920s through current-day on Route 66.

 Chandler is located 48 miles northeast of Oklahoma City and 67 miles southwest of Tulsa.
-Abundant lakes, ponds and rivers provide a fishing Mecca for anglers, where bass, crappie, catfish, and perch are plentiful.
-Hunters will find an abundant supply of white tail deer and migrating ducks and geese as they pass through each fall and spring.
+Abundant lakes, ponds, and rivers provide a fishing Mecca for anglers, where bass, crappie, catfish, and perch are plentiful.
+Hunters will find an abundant supply of whitetail deer and migrating ducks and geese as they pass through each fall and spring.